ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-complete-and-ultimate-guide-to-coworking-spaces/index.md

 “_I also came across interesting startup ideas at these coworking places and they’re a great place for bloggers/entrepreneurs to find cofounders/mentors/investors/fresh talent to recruit._”

-Om now supports coworking by offering free incubation to promising startups at his own offices in bengaluru.
+Om now supports coworking by offering free incubation to promising startups at his own offices in Bangalore.

 ### THE DRAWBACKS OF COWORKING SPACES